If the Worst Happens, is your Crisis Plan a Glass Hammer?

 Are they ready and trained?

 How do you contact them in a hurry?Having an up-to-date crisis plan is like saving for retirement.
 Absolutely everyone agrees it’s a great idea.
-But very few people put it top of their ‘to do’ list.
+But very few people put it at the top of their "to do" lists.

 Nearly half the families in America have no retirement savings at all according to a report by the Economic Policy Institute in September 2016.